mohammedhemaid/wordCounter/README.md

 # wordCounter
-This is an app for counting how many word you say by minutes based of some recording from Google recorder app
+This is an app for counting how many word you say by minutes based on some recording from Google recorder app